yubrajbhoi/termux-python/Doc/reference/datamodel.rst

 itself, so that calling either ``x.f(1)`` or ``C.f(1)`` is equivalent to calling ``f(C,1)`` where ``f`` is the underlying function.

-Note that the transformation from :ref:`function object <user-defined-funcs>` to instance method object happens each time the attribute is retrieved from the instance.
-In some cases, a fruitful optimization is to assign the attribute to a local variable and call that local variable.
-Also notice that this transformation only happens for user-defined functions; other callable objects (and all non-callable objects) are retrieved without transformation.
-It is also important to note that user-defined functions which are attributes of a class instance are not converted to bound methods; this *only* happens when the function is an attribute of the class.
+It is important to note that user-defined functions which are attributes of a class instance are not converted to bound methods; this *only* happens when the function is an attribute of the class.